mahendra-shinde/json-rest/docker-demo1/Readme.md

     CMD ["java","-version"]
     ```

-4.  return to command prompt to build a new image 'japp1'
+4. Return to command prompt to build a new image 'japp1'

     ```
     ## REMEMBER DOT AT THE END !!